polywrap/documentation/docs/guides/create-interface.md

 In this guide, we'll walk you through creating your own interface

+* what an interface is
+* why you would want to use one (what use-cases would be good for using an interface)

 As always, if you need any help, message us on [Discord](https://discord.com/invite/Z5m88a5qWu)!

 ## **Prerequisites**